selvajobin/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 10. Print the predicted value for the new data point.
     - Optionally, inverse-transform the standardized prediction to return it to its original scale.

-# Implementation-of-Linear-Regression-Using-Gradient-Descent

-## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.

-## Equipments Required:
-1. Hardware – PCs
-2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
-STEP 1 : START

-STEP 2 : Import the required library and read the dataframe.

-STEP 3 : Write a function computeCost to generate the cost function.

-STEP 4 : Perform iterations og gradient steps with learning rate.

-STEP 5 : Plot the Cost function using Gradient Descent and generate the required graph.

-STEP 6 : END
 ## Program:
 ```
 /*